Druzhkova/Flying-rocket/README.md

-# Flying rocket with flames and mousemove animation effects || using CSS & Javascript
+# Flying rocket with flames and mousemove animation effects
+# Using CSS & Javascript

+<a href='https://viktoriya-druzhkova.github.io/Flying_rocket/'>Watch here</a>